Inference In High-dimensional Single-Index Models Under Symmetric Designs

-2. Assume that $e_i \sim N(0,\sigma^2)$ and that $e_i \indep x_i$.
-Then the asymptotic variance of our (more efficient) estimator reduces to $\sigma^2 / \E r_n^2$, which is precisely the (asymptotic) variance of the OLS estimator (or in the high-dimensional case, the debiased lasso estimator) applied to linear observations $y_i = \langle x_i, \beta \rangle + e_i$, and has certain optimality properties, see for example \cite[Section 2.3.3.]{vandegeer2014} for a discussion of optimality and semiparametric efficiency of the de-biased lasso in high dimensional linear models.
-We do not, however, expect our estimator to be semiparametrically efficient, as we are \emph{not} in a linear model setting, and the construction of such estimators, while interesting, is beyond the scope of this work. \end{remark}

-\textbf{The growth rate of $m$.} In Theorem (\ref{thm-efficient}) we let the number of basis functions $\{h_j\}_{j=0}^m$ grow with $n$ at the rate $m = \lfloor \log^{\frac{2}{3}}(n) \rfloor$.
+\textbf{The growth rate of $m$.} In Theorem \ref{thm-efficient} we let the number of basis functions $\{h_j\}_{j=0}^m$ grow with $n$ at the rate $m = \lfloor \log^{\frac{2}{3}}(n) \rfloor$.
 The theorem continues to remain valid for slower rates of growth of $m$, as long as $m \rightarrow \infty$.
-The slow growth rate of $m$ is used to control the variance of $\hat{\mu}_j$'s in the proof of the theorem.
+The slow growth rate of $m$ is used to bound the variance of $\hat{\mu}_j$ via the fourth moment of $h_j(\langle \tau, x \rangle)$ which is exponential in $j$ (see Proposition \ref{hermite-prop}).
 While this rate of growth guarantees improvement in the $n\rightarrow \infty$ asymptotic regime, providing lower/upper bounds on the MSE in terms of $m$ for a fixed sample size $n$ is more challenging as these bounds would depend on the Hermite coefficients of the particular link function.